-We then compare our model to deterministic approaches on Human3.6M~\cite{h36m} Setting-B in \Cref{tab:h36_det}.
-To compare with deterministic models, ours is sampled $5$ times, and the best sample is considered.
-Our model performs better than previous works in the short-term and with a larger margin in the long-term, thanks to our two-level prediction.
-The detailed results of our model's performance on all categories of Human3.6M in addition to comparisons with models that did not report in standard settings, are available in the appendix.

-We also report the results of two previous state-of-the-art models post-processed by our generic framework at the bottom of \Cref{tab:h36_det}.
-Note that as input data is complete, we only add post-processing (TCD) to their outputs.
-The improvements from our generic framework are non-negligible and could even beat our original model.
-Our two-stage prediction reveals a more pronounced benefit for longer horizons caused by our two-level prediction.
-This table shows that starting with a better initial guess, the pose sequence can be better shifted towards the real distribution.
+We then compare our model to deterministic approaches on Human3.6M~\cite{h36m} Setting-B, tabulated in \Cref{tab:h36_det}.
+To compare with deterministic models, our model is sampled five times, and the best sample is considered.
+Our proposed model surpassed previous works in the short-term and with a marked margin in the long-term, thanks to our two-stage prediction strategy.
+The detailed results of our model's performance on all categories of Human3.6M, along with comparisons with models that are not reported in standard settings, can be found in the appendix.
+We have also included the results of two previous state-of-the-art models that have been post-processed by our generic framework at the bottom of \Cref{tab:h36_det}.
+Note that as the input data is complete, we only add post-processing (TCD) to their outputs.
+The improvements from our framework are non-negligible and can even beat our original model.
+Our two-stage prediction reveals a more pronounced benefit for longer horizons, which suggests that starting with a better initial guess can better shift the pose sequence toward the real distribution.

-The large long-term improvement can be observed in AMASS~\cite{amass2019} and 3DPW~\cite{3dpw}, too.
-Similar to previous works, we train our model on AMASS and measure FDE on both datasets.
-The comparison with models that reported in this setting is shown in \Cref{tab:amass_3dpw}.
+Substantial long-term improvement can be observed in AMASS~\cite{amass2019} and 3DPW~\cite{3dpw} as well.
+Similar to previous works, we train our model on AMASS and measure the FDE on both datasets.
+The comparison with models reporting in this setting is in \Cref{tab:amass_3dpw}.
 Note that for faster training, $K=0$ was considered in this experiment.

 Qualitative results on Human3.6M are shown in \Cref{fig:h36}.
 Predictions from our model are displayed along with predictions from several baselines and are superimposed on the ground-truth poses for direct comparison.
-Our model has correctly learned the data distribution and predicts accurate and plausible poses.
-For instance, hand movement is natural when the feet move, while HRI shows fixed hands and PGBIG has a momentum that avoids large hand movements.
-In addition, the post-processing could shift the predicted pose more toward the ground truth.
+Our model has successfully learned the data distribution, resulting in accurate and realistic poses; for instance, the hand movement is natural when the feet move while HRI has fixed hands and PGBIG has a momentum that avoids large hand movements.
+Moreover, post-processing can be used to further refine the predicted pose and shift it toward the ground truth.